soft-matter/trackpy/README.md

       pass, which is one of the slower steps in feature-finding
   * [``PyTables``](http://www.pytables.org/moin) for saving results in an HDF5 file.
 This is included with Anaconda.
-  * [``numba``] for accelerated feature-finding and linking.
-This is included with Anaconda.
+  * [``numba``](http://numba.pydata.org/) for accelerated feature-finding and linking.
+This is included with Anaconda and Canopy.
 Installing it any other way is difficult;
-      we recommend sticking with Anaconda.
+      we recommend sticking with one of these.
 Note that `numba` v0.12.0 (included with Anaconda 1.9.0) has a bug and will not work at all;
       if you have this version, you should update Anaconda.